Methods to investigate protein–protein interactions: Biophysical and theoretical methods

 Protein activity determination by NMR multi-nuclear relaxation measurements, or 2D-FT NMR spectroscopy in solutions, combined with nonlinear regression analysis of NMR relaxation or 2D-FT spectroscopy data sets.
 Whereas the concept of water activity is widely known and utilized in the applied biosciences, its complement—the protein activity which quantitates protein–protein interactions—is much less familiar to bioscientists as it is more difficult to determine in dilute solutions of proteins; protein activity is also much harder to determine for concentrated protein solutions when protein aggregation, not merely transient protein association, is often the dominant process.

 Isothermal titration calorimetry (ITC), is considered as the most quantitative technique available for measuring the thermodynamic properties of protein–protein interactions and is becoming a necessary tool for protein–protein complex structural studies.
 This technique relies upon the accurate measurement of heat changes that follow the interaction of protein molecules in solution, without the need to label or immobilize the binding partners, since the absorption or production of heat is an intrinsic property of virtually all biochemical reactions.
 ITC provides information regarding the stoichiometry, enthalpy, entropy, and binding kinetics between two interacting proteins.

 Microscale thermophoresis (MST), is a new method that enables the quantitative analysis of molecular interactions in solution at the microliter scale.
 The technique is based on the thermophoresis of molecules, which provides information about molecule size, charge and hydration shell.
 Since at least one of these parameters is typically affected upon binding, the method can be used for the analysis of each kind of biomolecular interaction or modification.
 The method works equally well in standard buffers and biological liquids like blood or cell-lysate.
 It is a free solution method which does not need to immobilize the binding partners.
 MST provides information regarding the binding affinity, stoichiometry, competition and enthalpy of two or more interacting proteins.

 Rotating cell‑based ligand binding assay using radioactivity or fluorescence, is a recent method that measures molecular interactions in living cells in real-time.
 This method allows the characterization of the binding mechanism, as well as Kd, kon and koff.
 This principle is being applied in several studies, mainly with protein ligands and living mammalian cells.
+An alternative technology to measure protein interactions directly on cells is Real-Time Interaction Cytometry (RT-IC).
+In this technology, the living or fixed cells are physically retained on the surface of biosensor chips using biocompatible and flow-permeable polymer traps.
+Binding and unbinding of automatically injected labeled analytes is measured by time-resolved fluorescence detection.